danniel1205/tech-notes/system-design/topics/distributed-counter/readme.md

   ![](resources/row-lock-is-slow.png)

-* Write scalability is a challenge because traditional relational database often have a single mater node for write, creating bottleneck for high write volumes.
+* Write scalability is a challenge because traditional relational database often have a single master node for write, creating bottleneck for high write volumes.
 * If we want to iterate and provide more features which causes complex queries, that can be computationally expensive and slow.